 Bleeding gums are a common sign of periodontal disease, better known as gum disease.
 Gum pain, sore gums, and gums that bleed may all be present in patients who have gingivitis, an early stage of gum disease.
 Routine visits to the dentist and professional teeth cleanings are extremely important in preventing gum disease.

 Dr. Sinclair and Dr. Reichley offer a number of periodontal treatment options for patients who already have advanced signs of gum disease.

 A tooth cavity (tooth decay or dental caries) is generally the result of plaque build-up and can affect anyone, regardless of age.
 Plaque is a sticky film of bacteria that constantly forms on the teeth.
 When plaque comes in contact with sugar and starch, it causes bacteria to produce an acid that attacks and erodes tooth enamel.

 As the tooth enamel breaks down and wears away, the tooth becomes susceptible to the formation of dental cavities.
-Dr. Sinclair and Dr. Reichley offer tooth colored dental fillings for his patients with tooth decay.
+Dr. Sinclair and Dr. Reichley offer tooth-colored dental fillings for patients with tooth decay.
 They can help restore a damaged tooth back to normal function and shape.